Frugality: Spend Less by Enjoying More

 - Challenge the “must do” things in your life.
 Are you in a broomball league, but you don’t really enjoy playing most weeks?
 Then, stop playing.
 Do you roll your own pasta noodles, but hate the chore?
 Start buying noodles.
 What some people cheer as a necessary frugal or lifestyle practice may not be so necessary for you.

 - Automate your money.
-I wrote about that here.
+Set up automatic payments, savings, and investing.
+I wrote more about that here.

 - Embrace a hobby that you wish your had more time to enjoy.
 Frugality is best enjoyed, not demonized or with feelings of loss.